nodesphere/nodesphere/README.md

 ## Philosophical

-Everything we want to share is a graph, or more colloquially, a group of knowledge nodes; a sphere of nodes; a nodeshpere.
+Everything we want to share is a graph, or more colloquially, a group of knowledge nodes; a sphere of nodes; a nodesphere.
 Nodesphere is designed to help enable the curation, sharing, visualization, and navigation of all your graph data!

 ## Technical